 To suggest improvements, report bugs, or give any feedback, please create an issue on GitHub.

-Flyfun Weather is an experimental, non-certified tool for educational and planning purposes.
 It is not a substitute for official weather briefings from your national aviation authority.
 Always cross-check with official sources (METARs, TAFs, SIGMETs, AIRMETs) before flying.
+The pilot in command remains the sole decision-maker and is responsible for the safe conduct of the flight.

 This application was built with AI assistance (Claude, Anthropic).